bryanlundberg/NexusTimer/README.md

 ## What's the difference?

-I have a passion for statistics and find immense value in extracting meaning from data.
+### Cool Stats
+We like to find interesting data about you by extracting meaning from your training sessions, not like a conventional timer.
 This process often unveils insights you may not have even been aware of.
-In pursuit of this goal, I have included what I called the **"Category Aggregation Principle."**

-The core concept of the **Category Aggregation Principle** centers around the systematic consolidation and unification of statistical data from multiple items within the same category.
-This principle advocates for treating these data points as both a collective analysis and as a singular category simultaneously.
+**Metrics by cube or method**

-In practical terms, the **Category Aggregation Principle** empowers speedcubers to compute and analyze statistics not just for individual categories but also for each individual cube within the same category without affect or modify overall calculations.
-This is especially valuable for individuals looking to enhance their performance, monitor their progress and maintain a detailed history of their cube-solving journey with variations in cubes, methods or both at the same time, without modify final category calculation!
+We have included what I called the **"Category Aggregation Principle."** To empower speedcubers to compute and analyze statistics not just for individual categories but also for each individual cube within the same category without affect or modify overall calculations.

-> You can enjoy solving the **GAN 356 CFOP** cube using the **CFOP** method, and later switch to the **GAN 356 ROUX** cube, employing the **ROUX** method.
-After completing a round of solves, you'll still have accurate category calculations, including Best Time, Deviation, Mean, Ao3 - Ao1000, and more.
-Additionally, you can access specific and filtered detailed statistics for each cube, giving you a comprehensive understanding of your performance with the GAN 356 CFOP and GAN 356 ROUX cubes and others.
+### No DNF
+Who likes?
+We won't cover calculations using DNF, instead delete the solve or add you a +2 penalty.

+### Portability
+While our primary focus is on delivering an optimal experience for desktop training, we are actively striving to extend this functionality to cater to the needs of mobile users.

+### Modern design
+Our UI is heavily inspired by Twisty Timer, the ultimate timer on mobile category.
+However, we've added more features, with even more on the way.

 This is what makes unique and versatile **Nexus Timer**.